Squaresweets/Ti-Raymarcher/README.md

 # Ti-Raymarcher
-This is a raymarcher that just creates a spinning cube It takes a long time to render
+This is a raymarcher that just creates a render of a spinning cube using ray marching

+It takes a pretty long time to render

 Everytime you want to render the next frame change line 10 from:
 1→O